vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 The fee is determined by the `transfer.fee.factor` and is subject to a cap defined by the multiplier `transfer.fee.maxQuantumAmount` as specified in the network parameters, which governs the proportion of each transfer taken as a fee.

-As such, the transfer fee value used will be: `min(transfer amount * transfer.fee.factor, transfer.fee.maxQuantumAmount * asset quantum)`
+As such, the transfer fee value used will be: `min(transfer amount * transfer.fee.factor, transfer.fee.maxQuantumAmount * quantum)`, `quantum` is for asset
 The fee is taken from the transfer initiator's account immediately on execution, and is taken on top of the total amount transferred.
 It is [paid in to the infrastructure fee pool](./0029-FEES-fees.md#collecting-and-distributing-fees).
 Fees are charged in the asset that is being transferred.